IPGeolocation/ip-geolocation-ruby-sdk/README.md

   fields: "security.threat_score,location.country_name"
 }

-security_instance = IpgeolocationSdk::IPSecurityAPI.new
+security_instance = IpgeolocationSdk::IPSecurityApi.new
 begin
   result = security_instance.get_bulk_ip_security_info(post_ip_security_opts)
   result.each do |item|
     if IpgeolocationSdk::BulkIPSecurity.is_success?(item) # SecurityAPIResponse
-            p item.ip
+      p item.security.threat_score
     elsif IpgeolocationSdk::BulkIPSecurity.is_error?(item) # ErrorResponse
       p item.message
     end
   end
 rescue IpgeolocationSdk::ApiError => e
   puts "Error calling SecurityApi: #{e}" end
 ```

 ## ASN API Examples

 This section provides usage examples of the `get_asn_info()` method from the SDK.
 These methods allow developers to retrieve detailed ASN-level network data either by ASN number or by IP address.

+> [!NOTE]
-Note that ASN API is only available in the Advanced subscription plans.
+> ASN API is only available in the Advanced Plan.

 Refer to the [ASN API documentation](https://ipgeolocation.io/asn-api.html#documentation-overview) for a detailed list of supported fields and behaviors.